Fantasy Football Cheat Sheet | The Dynamic Draft War Room

 But what most cheat sheets actually do is simply give you a group of static – and then eventually stale – player rankings.

-We’re talking about things like positional scarcity, your team needs, opponents needs, and weighting of breakout potential.
+We’re talking about things like positional scarcity, your team needs, opponents needs, and breakout potential.

 Miss on a couple of these indicators, and you’ll put yourself at a deep disadvantage.